blester125/path-finding/README.md

 terrain information like two nodes might be in the swap vs on pavement and would have a higher cost associated with them.

 There are two main implementations here, one is a `GridGraph` which stores vertex information in a grid and the other is a `AdjancenyGraph` which stores a collection of nodes, edges with wights.
-The `GridGraph` includes a lot of extra methods for outputing ascii representations of the grid.
+The `GridGraph` base class also includes a lot of extra methods for outputing ascii representations of the grid.